hc-schoolextensions/.github/profile/README.md

 ## Hi there 👋

 🙋‍♂️ About Us:
 hc-schoolextensions creates websites and extensions.
-Some of these are particularly useful for schools, hence the name @hc-schoolextensions.
+Some of these are particularly useful for schools, hence the name hc-schoolextensions.

 <!--